pktechnology/node-pocketsphinx/README.md

      pkg-config --modversion pocketsphinx // This should print the version pocketsphinx_continuous -inmic yes  // This should recognize audio from microphone

+Make sure that pocketsphinx is installed properly, adjust LD_LIBRARY_PATH if libraries are not found.
+You can test pocketsphinx with

+     pocketsphinx_continuous -infile goforward.raw

 To build simply use npm install, it should detect everything automatically.
 Carefully read build logs in order to see if there are any issues.